-If you are very sensitive to spice, start by cutting the hot sauce proportion in half, using only 1 ½ teaspoons.
+If you are very sensitive to spice, cut the hot sauce proportion in half, using only 1 ½ teaspoons.
 You can always add more later!
-If you want more spice, add ½ teaspoon of crushed red pepper flakes, or ⅛ teaspoon cayenne pepper to the sauce before simmering.
+If you want more spice, add ½ teaspoon of crushed red pepper flakes, or ⅛ teaspoon of cayenne pepper to the sauce before simmering.

 The primary flavor of this sauce is tanginess from the vinegar.
 It does have a subtle sweetness.
 If you prefer a sweeter sauce then you can increase the brown sugar to up to a half-cup.

 Let me know how you like this recipe by leaving a review!
 And follow along on Instagram @stateofdinner for behind-the-scenes and to be among the first to know when new recipes post!